Promotes and provides awareness of African American culture and history through educational programs, community involvement, and campus activities.

 Advisor: Imad Nouri, (313) 845-9750; firstname.lastname@example.org

-This club encourages meditation as a form of relaxation and a way to relieve stress.
-The club will promote and encourage the practice of mindfulness among HFC students.
-The Mindfulness Club will organize special events and promote resources related to mindfulness for HFC students.
+This club encourages meditation as a way to increase awareness and acceptance.
+Current scientific research shows a significant connection between this practice and psychological and physical well-being.
+The club promotes and encourages the practice of mindfulness among HFC students and will organize special events and collect resources related to mindfulness for HFC students.

 Promotes an understanding of Muslim beliefs through community service projects, educational forums, and public awareness.
 The MSA strives to promote unity among people.

 Advisor: Kamal Shenaq, (313) 673-4665; email@example.com

 The Society supplies students with the tools to implement a program that transforms students’ lives.
 The Society offers life-changing lectures, success networking teams, orientation sessions, induction ceremony, and scholarship opportunities.
 The Society believes in engaged learning, accountability for student success, and increase student satisfaction.

 PTK is an honors organization characterized by the four hallmarks: leadership, fellowship, scholarship, and service.
 To be eligible for membership a student must have a 3.25 cumulative grade point average and have completed 12 college level credits.
 Membership invitations are sent out twice yearly, in the fall and winter semesters.
 Students have the entire term to decide whether or not to accept membership.
 Chapter meetings and campus activities are open to all students.
 Day and time for...

 Advisor: Laura Yeakel, (313) 845-9721; firstname.lastname@example.org

 Shares knowledge and expertise of computer programming and provides professional networking opportunities for students.